The sum of a finite group of weights of a Hopf algebra

 \subsection{The reductive case}

 We conclude by mentioning what happens in the reductive case.
-We will need the results proved in the simple case above.
-Recall also that we had set our notation for this situation, when we defined degenerate affine Hecke algebras with trivial parameter earlier.
-We now use this notation freely, without recalling it from there.
+This uses the results proved in the simple case above.
+Recall also that the notation for this situation was set when we defined degenerate affine Hecke algebras with trivial parameter earlier.
+This notation will be used freely here, without recalling it from above.